 The Company was a party to a five-year lease with the seller of Atlas Carpet Mills, Inc. to lease three manufacturing facilities as part of the acquisition in 2014.
 The original lease agreements expired and the Company entered into new agreements for two of the three manufacturing facilities.
 The new lease agreements expired on September 30, 2019.
 The lessor was controlled by an associate of the Company until March of 2019.
-Rent paid to the lessor during the three months ended March 30, 2019 was \$251.
+Rent paid to the lessor during the three and six months ended June 29, 2019 was \$123 and \$374, respectively.
 The lease was based on current market values for similar facilities.

-The Company purchases a portion of its product needs in the form of fiber, yarn and carpet from Engineered Floors, an entity substantially controlled by Robert E. Shaw, a shareholder of the Company.
-An affiliate of Mr. Shaw holds approximately 7.5% of the Company's Common Stock, which represents approximately 3.5% of the total vote of all classes of the Company's Common Stock.
+The Company purchases a portion of its product needs in the form of fiber, yarn and carpet from Engineered Floors, an entity substantially controlled by Robert E. Shaw, a shareholder of the Company, An affiliate of Mr. Shaw holds approximately 7.5% of the Company's Common Stock, which represents approximately 3.5% of the total vote of all classes of the Company's Common Stock.
 Engineered Floors is one of several suppliers of such materials to the Company.
-Total purchases from Engineered Floors during the three months ended March 28, 2020 were approximately \$1,277; or approximately 2.1% of the Company's cost of goods sold.
-Total purchases from Engineered Floors during the three months ended March 30, 2019 were approximately \$1,435; or approximately 2.1% of the Company's cost of goods sold.
+Total purchases from Engineered Floors during the three and six months ended June 27, 2020 were approximately \$992 and \$2,269, respectively; or approximately 2.0% and 2.1%, respectively, of the Company's cost of goods sold.
+Total purchases from Engineered Floors during the three and six months ended June 29, 2019 were approximately \$1,599 and \$3,034, respectively; or approximately 2.1% of the Company's cost of goods sold.
 Purchases from Engineered Floors are based on market value negotiated prices.
 The Company has no contractual commitments with Mr. Shaw associated with its business relationship with Engineered Floors.
 Transactions with Engineered Floors are reviewed annually by the Company's board of directors.

 The Company is a party to a ten-year lease with the Rothman Family Partnership to lease a facility as part of the Robertex acquisition in 2013.
 The controlling principle of the lessor was an associate of the Company until June 30, 2018.
-Rent paid to the lessor during the three months ended March 28, 2020 was \$72.
-Rent paid to the lessor during the three months ended March 30, 2019 was \$70.
+Rent paid to the lessor during the three and six months ended June 27, 2020 was \$72 and \$143, respectively.
+Rent paid to the lessor during the three and six months ended June 29, 2019 was \$70 and \$140, respectively.
 The lease was based on current market values for similar facilities.